TanayB11/me/content/blog/failure-resume.md

 ### 2023
 - Rejected from an undergrad TA position in the CS department (again)
 - Rejected (placed low on waitlist) by [ERSP](https://ersp.cs.ucsb.edu/)
-	- Finally found a ML research lab and contributed to a RL project anyway, so this wasn't that big of a deal.
+	- Finally found a ML research lab and contributed to a RL project anyway, so this failure wasn't that big of a deal.
 - Gave up on joining a UCSB quantum computing lab and an NLP lab
 	- Strategically giving up is not easy.
 I lost interest in theoretical quantum computing (a la error-correction algorithms) and didn't see a good fit in that NLP lab.
 In this case, the strategy worked well.

 ### 2022
 - Rejected by 96 of 96 internship positions I applied to
 - Rejected from MIT (and all my other top-choice universities)
-	- This was particularly disappointing because [SSP](https://summerscience.org/) has abnormally high rates (~20-30%) of alumni who attend there.
-Hard work doesn't guarantee you'll achieve a specific goal; many things are simply outside your control.
+	- This was particularly disappointing because [SSP](https://summerscience.org/) (a research program I attended) has abnormally high rates (~20-30%) of alumni who attend there.
+Learned that hard work doesn't guarantee you'll achieve a specific goal; many things are simply outside your control.
 - Rejected from the [Atlas Fellowship](https://www.atlasfellowship.org/)
 - Rejected from an undergrad TA position in the CS department